Footsteps of the Conquistadores

 Tour info

 We head north from Salta to San Salvador de Jujuy, following the old mountain road between these two historic cities, before climbing into the Quebrada de Humahuaca.
 This is the old Spanish supply route from Buenos Aires to Lima, and it’s replete with history from the past milennium.
 The Inca adapted an 11th century indigenous hill settlement at Tilcara, the pukara fort.
 When the Spanish arrived, they built churches, including Uquia’s San Francisco which has some rare and startling artwork.
-A Spanish fort at Hornillos has been converted into a museum dedicated to the War of Independence, much of which was fought up and down the Quebrada de Humahuaca two centuries ago.
+A colonial fort at Hornillos has been converted into a museum dedicated to the War of Independence, much of which was fought up and down the Quebrada de Humahuaca two centuries ago.

 After passing through the relatively heavily populated Quebrada, we rise in altitude into the Puna, the mountain plateau of northern Argentina, through the colourful limestone rockscape of Tres Cruces, and visit the town of Abra Pampa, which remains to this day a hub for indigenous trade in llama, salt blocks, quinoa, and sweetcorn.